brycewang2018/byrcewang/README.md

 - 👋 Hi, I’m @byrcewang
-- 👀 I’m interested in applying ML on Economics studies.
+- 👀 I’m interested in applying LLM technologies to transform the world.
-- 🌱 I’m currently learning ML, Python/Stata/R/SQL/QGIS, Causal Inference.
+- 🌱 I’m currently working on LLAMA-2 models fine-tunings.
-- 💞️ I’m looking to collaborate on ML+Econometris for Causal Inference.
+- 💞️ I’m looking to collaborate on LLM research or app development teams.
 - 📫 How to reach me: brycewang2018@gmail.com.

 <!---